 (ii) Mammography, or

-(f) A representative of each department of the hospital which has responsibilities involving the handling of radiation-generating equipment.
+(e) A management representative of each department of the hospital which has responsibilities involving the handling of radiation-generating equipment.

 (4) The quality assurance committee shall meet as often as is deemed necessary to carry out its duties, but at least on a quarterly basis.
-To establish a quorum at least one-half of the committee's membership must be present, and must include the individual responsible for radiation protection for the hospital, and the member of the executive administration of the hospital.
-A record of each meeting shall be maintained and distributed to each appointed member which shall include the following:
+To establish a quorum at least one-half of the committee's membership must be present either in person or by telecommunication means, and must include the individual responsible for radiation protection for the hospital, and the member of the executive administration of the hospital.
+In addition, each member must attend at least one quarterly meeting each calendar year.
+A record of each meeting shall be maintained and distributed to each member which shall include the following:

 (a) The date of the meeting;

-(b) An indication of members present and absent; and
+(b) An indication of members present ; and

 (c) A summary of meeting including any recommended actions and ALARA reviews.